mister-ben/videojs-live-card/README.md

 # videojs-live-card

-Placeholder for non-live live streams
+Placeholder for non-live live streams.

+WORK IN PROGRESS: this is crude and just shows the placeholder on any error event

 ## Table of Contents